Information for New Admits

 Non-Academic Complaint Policy & Procedures:

-Please note that students accepted to Memorial University Faculty of Nursing will follow the non-academic complaint policy and procedures of Memorial University.
-Students accepted to the Centre for Nursing Studies and Western Regional School of Nursing will follow the non-academic complaint policy and procedures at the Eastern and Western Health Authorities, respectively.
+Please note that students accepted to the Memorial University Faculty of Nursing will follow the non-academic complaint policy and procedures of Memorial University.
+Students accepted to the Centre for Nursing Studies and the Western Regional School of Nursing will follow the non-academic complaint policy and procedures at NL Health Services.

 Required Resources for Students:

 Students are advised that specific resources (i.e. ATI) must be purchased for the program.
 ATI is an electronic resource, the cost of which is divided over the years of your program.
-In addition, textbooks (electronic or hard copies) are a requirement in the program and several may need to be purchased in Year 1 for use throughout the program.
+In addition, students will be asked to purchase other items such as textbooks (electronic or hard copies), uniforms, and other tools/equipment that are a requirement in the program and may need to be purchased in Year 1 for use throughout the program.